 The Study of a Single Atom

-Once we understand the five forces in Sāńkhya, and their separate roles, then we are better prepared to understand how to describe a single atom.
+Once we understand the five forces in Sāńkhya, then we are better prepared to understand how to describe a single atom.
 As noted earlier, the atom is like a drum and energy is added to a drum due to prāna and causes it to vibrate.
 The linearity of the different modes of vibration is samāna.
 Similarly, udāna is when a vibrational mode is cloned and externalized—e.g. when one drum causes another drum to vibrate due to what we call “resonance”.
 The force called apāna is when we remove a vibrational mode from a drum, and vyāna is when this removed mode or the externalized mode is carried to another drum where it can be absorbed due to prāna (in the new drum).